frulouis/fd-docs/docs/labs/snowflake/index.md

 ---

-*Explore our comprehensive Snowflake tutorials to master data warehousing, analytics, and AI capabilities!*
+*Explore our comprehensive Snowflake labs to master data warehousing, analytics, and AI capabilities!*